Barkhausen-Institut/noc-koika/documentation/Basics.md

 do parametric proofs over NoCs.
 The definition of the model relies on three independent groups of constrained functions: routing and topology, scheduling, interface

+xMAS

+Channels can be either queue-based (FIFO) or central buffer (any message can be chosen)

 ## Quotes
 * The contribution of this thesis consists of easy and scalable mechanical verific-